Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Discussion

 \subsection{Limitations and Future Work}

 While this study provides valuable insights into computational approaches for glucose monitoring, several limitations should be acknowledged.
-The analysis is based on synthetic data, albeit ultra-realistic, and validation with real-world measurements will be necessary to confirm the findings.
-The glucose-NIR correlation of 0.211 achieved in the synthetic data represents our best estimate of realistic conditions, but actual prototype implementations may encounter additional challenges not captured in the simulation.
+The analysis is based on synthetic data, albeit noise-stressed, and is not medical-grade; validation with field measurements will be necessary to confirm the findings.
+The glucose-NIR correlation of 0.211 achieved in the synthetic data represents our best estimate of low-SNR conditions, but actual prototype implementations may encounter additional challenges not captured in the simulation.

 The study focuses on four specific NIR wavelengths (850, 940, 1050, and 1150 nm) selected for optimal glucose sensitivity.
 Future work should explore the impact of wavelength selection and the potential benefits of additional spectral channels.
 The hardware model assumes specific component characteristics that may vary across different implementations, and the robustness of the approaches to hardware variations should be investigated.